 - A note that redundancy pay will usually result in waiting periods for any applicable Centrelink payments.

-From absenteeism to underperformance, at Randstad, we understand the people issues managers and HR professionals face every day.
+From absenteeism to underperformance, we understand the people issues managers and HR professionals face daily at Randstad.
 This is why we’ve created The Human Resource Guide, an always-evolving online HR resource that delivers the answers to your day-to-day concerns.
-It’s like having your own personal HR advisor by your side, 24/7.
+It’s like having your HR advisor by your side, 24/7.